Andrew Cuomo: Good People Do Bad Things and Bad People Do Good ThingsBy Susie Adams

 He inspires hope.

 “And we’re going to get through it because we are New York, and because we’ve dealt with a lot of things, and because we are smart.
-You have to be smart to make it in New York.
-And we are resourceful, and we are showing how resourceful we are.
+You have to be smart to make it in New York. are resourceful, and we are showing how resourceful we are.
 And because we are united, and when you are united, there is nothing you can’t do.
 And because we are New York tough.
 We are tough.
 You have to be tough.
 This place makes you tough.
 But it makes you tough in a good way.
 We’re going to make it because I love New York, and I love New York because New York loves you.

-If we can help you channel your internal Cuomo, let us know at email@example.com.
+If we can help you channel your internal Cuomo, let us know at firstname.lastname@example.org or contact us here.